In this beginner article, we will go through the steps of adding title attribute in WordPress navigation menus.

-Another thing to keep in mind is to avoid duplicating the information of Navigation label in the title attribute.
+Another thing to keep in mind is to avoid duplicating the information on the Navigation label in the title attribute.
 Instead, offer some useful advisory information that helps users know what to expect from that link.

 Here’re some perspectives to consider that can be helpful in deciding your stance about using title attributes.